 The Master Plan document was used in the development of a six (6) year plan to address immediate needs, and prepare for future needs.
 Planned improvements to the Community Corrections Center - Lincoln (CCCL) will support the designated operating capacities for the facility.
 Further study of the proposal to combine Lincoln Corrections Center and the Diagnostic and Evaluation Center into a single facility (Regional Treatment Center) is required.
-The ongoing repurposing work is projected to be completed during FY2016 increases operational capacity by 100 beds at TSCI.
+The repurposing work completed during FY2016 provides the opportunity to increase operational capacity by 100 beds at TSCI.
 The population at TSCI will not be increased until the facility is fully ready to manage the additional inmates.

-Usable data from the impacts of LB605 will be available by the summer of 2016, allowing us to better predict future population levels.
+Usable data from the impacts of LB605 will be available by the fall of 2016, allowing us to better predict future population levels.
 Implementation of the revised classification scoring tool and the RNR assessment process will provide the information required to make additional recommendations for future needs.

-Commencing FY 2016-2017
+Beginning with FY 2016-2017

-Community Corrections Center - Lincoln (CCCL): 160 female community custody beds will be constructed utilizing gender responsive approaches.
-This will consolidate all female community custody beds at CCCL, repurposing the beds at the Community Corrections Center - Omaha (CCC-O) as male beds.
+Community Corrections Center - Lincoln (CCCL):

+Construct 160 beds, female community custody, utilizing gender responsive approaches.
+Consolidate all female community custody beds at CCCL, repurposing the beds at the Community Corrections Center - Omaha (CCCO) as male community custody beds.
 Repurpose 24 existing female beds at CCCO into 12 beds for male inmates.
 Increase core services to support an operating capacity of 400 male beds and 160 female beds at CCCL.
-Program statement will explore the viability of moving the Nursery Program at Nebraska Correctional Center for Women (NCCW) to the new female unit at CCCL.
+Program statement will explore the viability of moving the Nursery Program at NCCW to the new female unit at CCCL.
 Net increases in community custody bed space: 48 female beds, 100 male beds

 Regional Treatment Center (RTC): The Master Plan calls for the consolidation of the Lincoln Correctional Center and the Diagnostic and Evaluation Center, and the addition of over 300 beds for behavioral health, geriatric, and long-term medical needs.
-The program statement describes a \$186 million project.
+The program statement describes a 186 million dollar project.
 There is a need for elements of the proposed RTC project, but not at the level described in the February, 2015 program statement.
-A new program statement for the proposed RTC will be completed, and will include options for a phased approach to construction.
-No design or construction funds are requested for the FY2016-2017 biennium.
+A new program statement for the proposed RTC has been completed.
+The scope of the project will require funding over two biennial budgets.